 The success of the firm from publicity, as well as additional composers in the stable like Morrison, Olman, Gladys Yelvington and Julia Lee Niebergall, allowed John Aufderheide to expand his enterprise with a second location in a better distribution hub; Chicago, Illinois.
 He sent Pratt there to manage the new branch, with Niebergall taking over some of the arranging duties in Indianapolis.
 Unfortunately for all involved in the expanding company, fortunes quickly dried up.
 May lost her desire to continue on track with her well-crafted rags, and with sales suddenly slowing, her father also lost interest in continuing the company.
 His sale of the J.H.
-Aufderheide catalog to the Mentel Brothers in Cincinnati left the Pratt in Chicago without a job and Cecil without his friends close by.
-His final submission, Orinoco, was published by the Mentel Brothers.
+Aufderheide catalog to the Mentel Brothers in Cincinnati left Pratt in Chicago without a job and Cecil without his friends close by.

-Cecil was married to his first wife Ethelene Griffing on December 5, 1912, and welcomed their daughter Jane into the world in 1914.
+Cecil was married to his first wife Ethelene Griffing on December 5, 1912, and they welcomed their daughter Jane into the world in 1914.
 On his 1917 draft record, Cecil indicated his occupation again as sign painter for the Staley and Pratt Sign Company, and listed construction as well.
-The 1920 census shows the family living in Indianapolis, and Cecil as a proprietor, as he was still in business for himself.
-He also engaged in light graphic arts, and even starting an early outdoor advertising firm.
+The 1920 census showed the family living in Indianapolis, and Cecil as a proprietor, as he was still in business for himself.
+He was also engaged in light graphic arts, and even started an early outdoor advertising firm.
 In the early 1920s Cecil and Ethelene went their separate ways, and he was soon remarried to Stella Seidensticker.
 Together they had a daughter and two sons, Rosalyn (1925), James M. (1927) and Cecil, Jr. (1929).
 Business in outdoor advertising must have been fairly good as their busy household had a maid according to the 1930 enumeration.